MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals-faq.md

 ### What should I do before submitting my IAP Power BI visual?

-If you’re working on an IAP Power BI visual, make sure that it complies with the [guidelines](guidelines-powerbi-visuals.md).
+If you're working on an IAP Power BI visual, make sure that it complies with the [guidelines](guidelines-powerbi-visuals.md).

 > [!NOTE]
 > Power BI free visuals with an added IAP feature, must keep the same free features previously offered.
 You can add optional advanced paid features on top of the old free features.
 We recommend submitting the IAP Power BI visual with the advanced features as a new Power BI visual, and not to update the old free one.